 Under the definitions of this Act, abuse and neglect proceedings include child protection proceedings ordinarily brought in juvenile court, such as dependency actions and foster care placements, as well as actions to terminate parental rights.
 A custody proceeding, in contrast, includes private custody disputes, adoptions, private guardianships, and other proceedings in which the child's legal or physical custody is at issue.
-This Act does not apply to proceedings initiated by the state because of the child's conduct, such as proceedings brought to adjudicate the child as delinquent or proceedings charging the child with status offenses.
+In some circumstances, credible and serious allegations of abuse or neglect will surface in a custody proceeding.
+If the court determines that the case should go forward as an abuse and neglect proceeding (generally entailing a transfer to juvenile court), then this Act's terms regarding abuse and neglect proceedings - including, in particular, the mandatory appointment of counsel for the child - will govern.
+In some states a custody case can be referred to juvenile court for investigative purposes.
+Such a referral would not transform the proceeding into an abuse and neglect proceeding until a dependency petition is filed.

 SECTION 3.
-APPLICATION RELATIONSHIP TO OTHER LAW.
+APPLICATION.

-- (a) This [act] does not apply to a child's privately retained attorney or other representative who has not been appointed by the court in the abuse and neglect or custody proceeding.

-(b) This [act] does not diminishaffect children's rights, standing, or party status - (b) This [act] does not diminishaffect children's rights, standing, or party status under law other than this [act]: - (c) Neither the child nor the child's representative, whether or not appointed by court, may waive the child's right to representation under this [act].
+- (a) This [act] does not apply to a child's privately retained attorney or other representative who has not been appointed by the court in the abuse and neglect or custody proceeding. - 18 (b) This [act] does not diminish children's rights, standing, or party status under 19 law other than this [act]. - (c) Neither the child nor the child's representative, whether or not appointed by court, may waive the child's right to representation under this [act].